tsackton/taelgar/Campaigns/Dunmari Frontier/Treasure/Ra'ghemdros' Hoard.md

 2. **Sapphire and Diamond Necklace**: A stunning necklace featuring a cascade of sapphires surrounded by diamonds. %%SECRET[2]%%

-3. **Intricately Carved Marble Statuette**: A small, exquisite marble statue of a dragonet, displaying incredible detail and craftsmanship, inlaid with silver and emerald eyes.  %%SECRET[1]%%
+3. ![[dragonet-statue-raghemdros-hoard.jpg|right|300]]**Intricately Carved Marble Statuette**: A small, exquisite marble statue of a dragonet, displaying incredible detail and craftsmanship, inlaid with silver and emerald eyes.  %%SECRET[1]%%

 4. **Gemstone-Set Dagger**: An elegantly designed dagger with a hilt encrusted with rubies and a finely etched blade.  %%SECRET[4]%%

 5. **Imperial Scepter**: An elaborately designed scepter made from gold and adorned with multiple sapphires.  %%SECRET[4]%%

-6. **Historic Silver Paten**: An intricately designed paten (plate) made of silver, clearly very old but unweathered and undamaged, with scenes of pastoral human life.  %%SECRET[1]%%
+6. ![[silver-plate-raghemdros-hoard.jpg|right|300]]**Historic Silver Paten**: An intricately designed paten (plate) made of silver, clearly very old but unweathered and undamaged, with scenes of pastoral human life.  %%SECRET[1]%%

 7. **Ceremonial Stoneborn Shield**: An ornate shield crafted from metal, featuring vivid colors and designs that tell the story of the Stoneborn fighting in the Demonfire Wars against fiends.  %%SECRET[4]%%